SQL Notebook

 ORDER BY event_time;

-UNION ALL keeps everything (faster, no deduplication).
+UNION ALL keeps every row (faster, no de-duplication).

 INTERSECT (Rows in Both Queries)